Haier: Technology

-In 2015, Haier began investigating how the internet of things could be integrated into their devices.
+In 2015, Haier began investigating how the internet of things could be integrated into its devices.
 The company cited by the Stanford Artificial Intelligence Laboratory, which found three barriers to the adoption of smart home technology: lack of unified protocols/single point of access, passive services and the lack of complete solutions.
 At the time Haier's core competencies lay within the large appliance sector and not the small electronics sector.
-Subsequently, they partnered with the then leading IoT platform IngDan (硬蛋) owned by the Cogobuy Group to overcame their shortcomings.
-By utilising Cogobuy's ecosystem and supply chain, they were able to integrate IngDan's portfolio of components, modules, and edge voice analysis into smart appliance products.
-Haier introduced their smart appliances across seven product lines in the major appliance industry: air, water, clothes care, security, voice control, health and information.
+Subsequently, it partnered with the then leading IoT platform IngDan (硬蛋) owned by Cogobuy to overcome its shortcomings.
+By utilising Cogobuy's ecosystem and supply chain, Haier was able to integrate IngDan's portfolio of components, modules, and edge voice analysis into smart appliance products.
+Haier introduced its smart appliances across seven product lines in the major appliance industry: air, water, clothes care, security, voice control, health and information.

 Company strategy

 Zhang Ruimin, soon after becoming managing director in 1985, ordered his employees to destroy 76 refrigerators with sledgehammers following a customer complaint in an effort to radically change the company's culture to one that embodies quality control practices.
 At the time, Chinese brands for domestically produced consumer goods were generally regarded by overseas consumer markets as being of poor quality, even when compared subjectively with foreign brands manufactured in China.
 The cultural transformation towards quality driven manufacturing resulted in Haier becoming the first company in China to get ISO 9001 certification.

-Haier also announces environmental sustainable development strategy to improve the environment by conserving energy and recycling.
-In 2018，Haier got “Greener China Business Award” due to its outstanding efforts to protect the environment.
-In 2015, Haier joined WIPO GREEN as an official partner in a effort to address climate change.
+Haier also has an environmental sustainable development strategy to improve the environment by conserving energy and recycling.
+In 2018, Haier got the "Greener China Business Award" due to its outstanding efforts to protect the environment.
+In 2015, Haier joined WIPO GREEN as an official partner in an effort to address climate change.
+Haier also announced a three-year partnership with the Australian Open in November 2024.